nicco99/nicco99/README.md

 Software Engineer
-I am a full-stack software engineer with experience in Ruby, JavaScript, React, Tailwind CSS, and Ruby on Rails.
+I am a full-stack software engineer with experience in Ruby, JavaScript, React, Angular, Tailwind CSS, and Ruby on Rails.
 Skills
 Ruby: I have experience building web applications using Ruby, specifically with the Ruby on Rails framework.
 I have a strong understanding of the Ruby language and its core principles, including object-oriented programming, metaprogramming, and functional programming.